thatoneolib/senko/README.md

 Senko-san, written in [Python](https://www.python.org/) using the [discord.py](https://github.com/Rapptz/discord.py) library.

-This repository contains the source code for the **rewrite** of Senko, meaning that the code you find here is not the one used to run the bot.
-The goal is for that to eventually be the case however.
+> This repository contains the source code for the **rewrite** of Senko, meaning
+> that the code you find here is not the one used to run the bot.
+Once the
+> rewrite has caught up with the current version in terms of features, the bot
+> will run on this codebase.

 # Development